Nonalcoholic Fatty Liver Disease

 Overview

-NAFLD typically shows up as an unexpected abnormality in liver function tests, usually the alanine aminotransferase (ALT) test, in people who otherwise feel well.
-The elevation of this test generally is minor and in younger patients, does not indicate a serious liver condition.
-However, if the cause of NAFLD, such as obesity or diabetes, is not treated, the condition may progress.
+MASLD typically shows up as an unexpected abnormality in liver function tests – usually the alanine aminotransferase (ALT) and aspartate transaminase (AST) blood tests – in people who feel well.
+The elevation of the test result is usually minor and doesn't indicate a serious liver condition in younger patients.
+However, if the underlying cause of MASLD (such as obesity, diabetes, high blood pressure or high cholesterol) isn't treated, the condition may progress.

-As the prevalence of obesity has been increasing in the United States, the incidence of NAFLD also has been increasing.
-As a result, NAFLD is now among the most common reasons that patients are referred for liver transplantation.
+As the prevalence of obesity has increased in the United States, the incidence of MASLD has also risen.
+As a result, the condition is now among the most common reasons for liver transplantation.

 If the liver becomes too damaged to function, liver transplantation may be an option.
-UCSF offers a liver transplant program known for outstanding outcomes and survival statistics that are among the best in the country.
-Our program helped pioneer techniques that have made transplantation safer and more successful.
+UCSF's liver transplant program is renowned for outstanding outcomes, with survival rates among the best in the country.
+Our physician-scientists helped pioneer techniques that have improved the safety and effectiveness of transplantation for patients at UCSF and beyond.

 Awards & recognition